rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 For a custom cluster, the general node requirements for networking, operating systems, and Docker are the same as the node requirements for a [Rancher installation]({{< baseurl >}}/rancher/v2.x/en/installation/requirements/).

-### OS and Docker Requirements
+### OS and Docker

-In order to add Windows worker nodes to a cluster, the node must be running Windows Server 2019 (i.e. core version 1903 or above) and [Docker 18.09.]({{<baseurl>}}/rancher/v2.x/en/installation/requirements/)
+In order to add Windows worker nodes to a cluster, the node must be running Windows Server 2019 (i.e. core version 1903 or above) and [Docker 19.03.]({{<baseurl>}}/rancher/v2.x/en/installation/requirements/)

 >**Notes:**
 >
->- If you are using AWS, you should choose *Microsoft Windows Server 2019 Base with Containers* as the Amazon Machine Image (AMI).
+>- If you are using AWS, Rancher recommends *Microsoft Windows Server 2019 Base with Containers* as the Amazon Machine Image (AMI).
->- If you are using GCE, you should choose *Windows Server 2019 Datacenter for Containers* as the OS image.
+>- If you are using GCE, Rancher recommends *Windows Server 2019 Datacenter for Containers* as the OS image.

-### Hardware Requirements
+### Hardware

 The hosts in the cluster need to have at least:

 - 2 core CPUs
-- 4.5 GiB memory
+- 4.5 GiB memory (~4.83 GB)
-- 30 GiB of disk space
+- 30 GiB of disk space (~32.21 GB)

 Rancher will not provision the node if the node does not meet these requirements.

-### Networking Requirements
+### Networking

-Windows support requires Flannel as the network provider.
+Rancher only supports Windows using Flannel as the network provider.

 There are two network options: [**Host Gateway (L2bridge)**](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#host-gw) and [**VXLAN (Overlay)**](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#vxlan).
 The default option is **VXLAN (Overlay)** mode.